loopandlearn/news/docs/index.md

 ### Trio v1.0.x "Gummy Clusters"

-First is the long-awaited version 1.0, the largest update Trio has had since moving to beta: 134 merged pull requests, 112 new features and fixes, and 1,500+ commits since 0.8.4.
+First of the long-awaited version 1.0.x releases, v1.0.0 was the largest update Trio has had since moving to beta: 134 merged pull requests, 112 new features and fixes, and 1,500+ commits since 0.8.4.
 It was quickly followed by 1.0.1, a small release with a few fixes and updates to the Omnipod, Libre, and Dana drivers.